 Course Structure & Content

-The degree is designed as a pyramid, introducing a range of social science subjects as well as social work in first year, increasing the ratio of social work to social science subjects in second and third years, and concentrating on social work subjects in final year.
+The degree is designed as a pyramid, introducing a range of social science as well as social work modules in first year, increasing the ratio of social work to social science modules in second and third years, and concentrating on social work modules in final year.
 Social work placements also become longer each year.
 This progressive structure enables students to become academically and professionally confident in their social work identity over a period of time.
 Teaching methods and forms of assessment are varied and aim to develop a wide range of skills.

 Year One: Introductions to: Social Work, Psychology, Social Policy, Sociology and Economic Policy; also Politics and Irish Society.
 An optional course is available in French or German.

 Year Four: Social Work Practice, Mental Health, Groupwork, Contemporary and Human Rights Perspectives on Social Work, The Professional in Context, Social Work and Child Care and Social Work and Equality Issues.